SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

 ## Installing the SRM framework

-Process Automation requires the creation of a [booking manager element](xref:SolSRM) named *Process Automation instances*, configured with the *Process Automation virtual platform*.
+Process Automation requires the creation of a [Booking Manager element](xref:SolSRM) named *Process Automation instances*, configured with the *Process Automation* virtual platform.
 To allow us to create this element, we first need to install the SRM framework on the DataMiner System.

 > [!NOTE]
 > In case SRM is already installed on your system, the procedure below is not required to proceed.

-To install the SRM Framework:
+To install the SRM framework:

-1. Ensure that a DataMiner version is installed that is compatible with the SRM Framework, and the platform meets the hardware requirements.
+1. Ensure that a DataMiner version is installed that is compatible with the SRM framework, and the platform meets the hardware requirements.

    - Make sure the DataMiner System uses an Elasticsearch database.